How to Record Bug Reports with Audio

 With a browser extension like TabCaster, the workflow becomes: see the bug, click the extension icon, enable your microphone, reproduce the issue, stop the recording, and attach the resulting file to your ticket.
 The whole process adds maybe ninety seconds to your bug reporting workflow, and the quality of the report improves dramatically.

 Over time, teams that adopt video bug reports tend to see faster triage times, fewer back-and-forth clarification threads, and more accurate reproduction by developers.
+Adding roughly 90 seconds of recording time to each report consistently eliminates two or three follow-up messages per ticket — a net time saving for the whole team.
 It is one of those small process changes that compounds into a meaningful improvement.